-- Project initiation evaluation of capabilities needed / available within the disposal programme - Be clear about the scientific-technological capabilities (competence / knowledge / experience, tools, ...) available within the organisation responsible for implementation to define the following issues: - the disposal programme with the closed repository and the elements needed for its implementation that has to be developed with the spectrum of goals and functions / characteristics it has to fulfil, - the interfaces at the boundaries of the disposal programme with the repository, - the environment the repository is proposed to operate in (resulting in the loads and conditions e.g. from geology to be considered in the design), - etc.
+- Be clear about the needed resources (personnel, budget)34 - Project initiation evaluation of capabilities needed / available within the disposal programme - Be clear about the scientific-technological capabilities (competence / knowledge / experience, tools, ...) available within the organisation responsible for implementation to define the following issues: - the disposal programme with the closed repository and the elements needed for its implementation that has to be developed with the spectrum of goals and functions / characteristics it has to fulfil, - the interfaces at the boundaries of the disposal programme with the repository, - the environment the repository is proposed to operate in (resulting in the loads and conditions e.g. from geology to be considered in the design), - etc.